bhoyee/portfolio/README.md

-# Salisu Abdulhamid — Portfolio
+# The Adeboye — Portfolio

-Software Engineer with 5+ years of experience building and shipping production web applications.
+Software Engineer with years of experience building and shipping production applications.
 I focus on clean UI, reliable APIs, and pragmatic architecture that scales with real-world requirements.

 This repo contains my portfolio site (React + Vite) with a blog, likes, comments, and a contact form designed to run on typical shared hosting (PHP + MySQL).